XGR Chain — Access Control & Permission Boundaries

 It does not protect a node from direct non-browser clients.

-The node supports a CORS allow-origin setting through the runtime configuration.
+The node supports CORS allow-origin settings through runtime configuration.

 Operational meaning: